operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 - Go through the [installation guide][install-guide].
 - User authorized with `cluster-admin` permissions.

+## Overview

+We will create a sample project to let you know how it works and this sample will:

+- Create a Memcached Deployment if it doesn't exist
+- Ensure that the Deployment size is the same as specified by the Memcached CR spec
+- Update the Memcached CR status using the status writer with the names of the memcached pods

 ## Create a new project

 Use the CLI to create a new Helm-based nginx-operator project: